Jack Chalmers

-John "Jack" Chalmers, GC (11 March 1894 – 29 March 1982) was a New Zealand-born Australian exchange recipient of the George Cross, the highest decoration for gallantry awarded to civilians or to military personnel for actions "not in the face of the enemy" in the United Kingdom and Commonwealth.
+John Chalmers, GC (11 March 1894 – 29 March 1982) was a New Zealand-born Australian exchange recipient of the George Cross, the highest decoration for gallantry awarded to civilians or to military personnel for actions "not in the face of the enemy" in the United Kingdom and Commonwealth.
 A member of the North Bondi Surf Life Saving Club, Chalmers was awarded the Albert Medal in 1922 for his actions in rescuing a swimmer during a shark attack at Coogee Beach.
 With the establishment of the George Cross, the Albert Medal was discontinued and, in 1971, living recipients of the decoration were invited to exchange their medal for the George Cross; Chalmers took up the offer and formally became a recipient of the George Cross.

 Early life and war service

-Chalmers was born at Wellington, New Zealand, on 11 March 1894 to Scotsman John Chalmers, and his English wife Louise (née Seager).
+Chalmers was born in Wellington, New Zealand, on 11 March 1894 to Scotsman John Chalmers, and his English wife Louise (née Seager).
 In 1906, Chalmers and his family moved to Sydney, before re-locating to Queensland two years later.
 During this time, Chalmers gained employment as an engine driver.

 On 5 October 1915, Chalmers enlisted in the Australian Imperial Force for service during the First World War.
 Allotted to the 7th Reinforcements of the 25th Battalion as a private, he embarked from Brisbane aboard HMAT Itonus on 30 December.
 Arriving in Egypt, Chalmers was re-allocated to the newly formed 47th Battalion on 9 March 1916, following an expansion of the Australian forces.
 Following a period of training, Chalmers was shipped from Alexandria along with the rest of his battalion in June, bound for the Western Front.

-Disembarking at Marseilles on 9 June 1916, the 47th Battalion moved into the trenches the following month, where it took part in its first major action of the war at Pozières.
+Disembarking at Marseille on 9 June 1916, the 47th Battalion moved into the trenches the following month, where it took part in its first major action of the war at Pozières.
 For the remainder of the year, Chalmers served alternating stints in the trenches and training behind the frontlines with his battalion.
 Having contracted trench foot, Chalmers was evacuated to England for treatment in February 1917.
 During this time, Chalmers married Jessie Alice Courtenay at the register office, Dorset, on 30 July 1917; the pair were later to have a son and a daughter.
 Having sufficiently recovered, he rejoined the 47th Battalion in France during September.

 Serving at Messines and Passchendaele, Chalmers was transferred to the 45th Battalion on 25 April 1918.
 Following action at Amiens, he was granted three weeks leave to the United Kingdom in September.
 Following the Armistice, Chalmers returned to Australia on 3 July 1919 and was discharged from the Australian Imperial Force on 18 October.

 Re-settling in Sydney with his wife, Chalmers joined the North Bondi Surf Life Saving Club.
 In 1921, he won belt races at several beaches around Sydney, and won the Australian Lifesaving Belt Championship the following year.